GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

 2. Run the test.

-3. Check billing in GCP console
+3. Check billing in GCP console.

     Currently it takes 72 hours for charges to appear in the GCP Billing console.